smolijar/gitwiki-thesis/src/design/ui.md

 ![Wireframe: Repository tree](./src/assets/images/ui/tree){#fig:ui:tree width=100%}

-The image @fig:ui:tree holds wireframe to file index in the repository.
+The image @fig:ui:tree holds a wireframe to the file index in the repository.

 This is expanded side-menu from the previous wireframe with additional information, like SHA hash to better utilize the room given in the main content section.